alaingilbert/Turntable-API/README.md

 Triggered when a user votes.

-NOTE: If when a person awesomes, their userid is in the returned data.
-If they only lame, their userid is NOT listed.
-If first they awesome, then lame, their userid is listed.
+#### Note

+The userid is shown only if the user vote up, or changed his mind and then vote down.

 ### on('booted_user', function (data) { })